Skokie, Illinois: Arts and culture

 Westfield Old Orchard, an upscale shopping center, is one of the country's first and is the third largest mall by total square footage in Illinois.
-One of five in the Chicago area of the popular burger chain "Shake Shack" is located there.
-Additionally, shoppers have the option of eating at Epic Burger, along with multiple other restaurants in the mall.

 The Skokie Northshore Sculpture Park is situated along the North Shore Channel between Dempster Street and Touhy Avenue on the east side of McCormick Boulevard.
 The first sculptures were built in the park in 1988 and it now has over 70 sculptures.
 Three areas are toured May through October of each year, on the last Sunday of the month with a presentation by a docent.
 Just north of the sculpture garden is a statue to Mahatma Gandhi with five of his famous quotations engraved around the base.
 This was dedicated on October 2, 2004.

 In addition to municipally-managed public spaces, the village is also home to the North Shore Center for the Performing Arts, encompassing Centre East, Northlight Theatre and the Skokie Valley Symphony Orchestra.
 The facility celebrated its 20th anniversary in 2016.

 The Illinois Holocaust Museum and Education Center opened in Skokie on April 19, 2009.

+Skokie's founding and early days were the subject of the 2023 documentary, Holy Ground.